ImMnan/Helm-crane-k8s/README.md

 ---
 ### [4.0] Configuring the Chart values before installing

-- Open the `values` file to make amendments as per requirements.
+- Open the `values` file to apply configurations as per your deployment requirements.

 #### [4.1] Adding the basic/required configurations
 - Add the Harbour_ID, Ship_ID and Auth_token in the `values.yaml` file.  `harbour_id`, `ship_id` and `authtoken` are the one we aquired earlier see: [2.0](#20-generating-harbour_id-ship_id-and-auth_token-in-blazemeter)